 Family, friends and neighbours can support you to get food and medical supplies.
 They must follow physical distancing guidelines.
 Where possible, you should use online shopping services.

-If these options are not available to you, the government has put help in place hrough the local authorities, working with voluntary sector services, to make sure you have access to food, essential household supplies and medicines.
-You can read more in our document Community support during COVID-19.
+If these options are not available to you, the government has put help in place through the local authorities, working with voluntary sector services, to make sure you have access to food, essential household supplies and medicines.
+You can read more in our document Services during COVID-19.

 The HSE support line can give you advice through its website and helpline.

 Shops are providing dedicated hours for people who are cocooning.
 You can read more about how to shop safely during the COVID-19 emergency period.
 If you go shopping, you should: